SlappyPenguin/Sweepmine.TM/README.md

 Enter number of games to play: 1000
 ```

 A benchmarker with more custom parameters (`run/benchmarker.py`) is also available.
-After benchmarking, visualise the final game:

 ``` bash
 cd run